temporalio/samples-java/src/main/java/io/temporal/samples/polling/frequent/README.md

 ## Frequent polling

-This sample shows how we can implement frequent polling (1 second or faster) inside our activity.
+This sample shows how we can implement frequent polling (1 second or faster) inside our Activity.
 The implementation is a loop that polls our service and then sleeps for the poll interval (1 second in the sample).

 To ensure that polling activity is restarted in a timely manner, we make sure that it heartbeats on every iteration.